gkwa/manyeast/remove-tracking-id-from-links/remove-tracking-id-from-links.md

 - Parameter - The name of the URL parameter
 - Keep/Remove - Whether the parameter
+- Original url minus this param - The original url with all the parameters except for this parameter.
+This will allow us to test if the link works after having removed this parameter.
+Anchor name should be something to the effect of 'original url minus {param}'
 - Description - A brief explanation of what the parameter is used for
 - Value - The actual value assigned to the parameter in the URL
-- Original url minus this param - The original url with all the parameters except for this parameter.
-This will allow us to test if the link works after having removed this parameter.

 1. Construct a list of google search links in markdown that helps me find more information about each parameter and how other people use this parameter in the wild.